lbain/lucybain/source/blog/2014/10-10-function-prototype-bind.md

 * [Smashing Magazine](http://www.smashingmagazine.com/2014/01/23/understanding-javascript-function-prototype-bind/) (I found this one more readable)
 * [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)
 * [JS is sexy](http://javascriptissexy.com/javascript-apply-call-and-bind-methods-are-essential-for-javascript-professionals/?WPACFallback=1&WPACRandom=1417428763444) - super long and AMAZING post.
 It really goes into the details.
-I'm planning on reading it a second (and probably third) time.
+I’m planning on reading it a second (and probably third) time.